Matryoshika/Saligia/README.md

   * Static cobble-generator: Can fill a double chest almost instantly.
   * Static water-generator: That can create buckets-worth of water instantly*
   * Enderpearl generator: Upgradeable tear into the End that spits out enderpearls.
+  * A pencil that houses a bound demon named Jeff, which will convert mob-drops to food

 *Means of I/O sold seperately